Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Twofold Environmental Variability: Coexistence and fixation under time-varying fitness and switching carrying capacity

 \subsection{Fixation/coexistence diagrams under $T$-EV and $K$-EV}

 The fixation/coexistence diagrams under joint effect of $T$-EV and $K$-EV are obtained as in Sec.~\ref{sec:finite}, with the difference that long-lived coexistence arises when $t>2\avg{N}$, a condition that depends on $(\nu_K,\delta_K)$, see Fig.~\ref{fig:limitmatching}(c).
 In our simulations, we considered different values of $\nu_K$ (letting $\delta_K=0$ for simplicity), and ran simulations until $t=2\avg{N}$.
-Each run in which both species still coexist just after $t=2\avg{N}$ are RGB-coded $(0,1,0)$, whereas those in which $R$ or $S$ fixates by $t\leq 2\avg{N}$ are respectively RGB-coded $(1,0,0)$ or $(0,0,1)$.
-The RGB fixation/coexistence diagrams of Fig.~\ref{fig:rgb_nu_K}(a-c) are obtained after sample-averaging the outcome of this procedure, repeated $10^3$ times for each pair $(\nu_T,\delta_T)$ and different values of $\nu_K$.
+Each run in which both species still coexist just after $t=2\avg{N}$ are RGB {(greyscale)} coded $(0,1,0)$, whereas those in which $R$ or $S$ fixates by $t\leq 2\avg{N}$ are respectively RGB {(greyscale)} coded $(1,0,0)$ or $(0,0,1)$.
+The RGB {(greyscale)} fixation/coexistence diagrams of Fig.~\ref{fig:rgb_nu_K}(a-c) are obtained after sample-averaging the outcome of this procedure, repeated $10^3$ times for each pair $(\nu_T,\delta_T)$ and different values of $\nu_K$.

-Theoretical RGB diagrams are obtained from the $N$-PDMP based approximation built on Eqs.~\eqref{eq:overallfixationprobability} and \eqref{eq:coexistenceprobability}: for a given $\nu_K$, we allocate the RGB value $((1-\eta)(1-\phi), \eta, (1-\eta)\phi)$ obtained for each pair $(\nu_T,\delta_T)$ of the diagram, see Fig.~\ref{fig:rgb_nu_K}(d-f).
+Theoretical RGB {(greyscale)} diagrams are obtained from the $N$-PDMP based approximation built on Eqs.~\eqref{eq:overallfixationprobability} and \eqref{eq:coexistenceprobability}: for a given $\nu_K$, we allocate the RGB {(greyscale)} value $((1-\eta)(1-\phi), \eta, (1-\eta)\phi)$ obtained for each pair $(\nu_T,\delta_T)$ of the diagram, see Fig.~\ref{fig:rgb_nu_K}(d-f).
 This triple corresponds to the probability of having, by $t=2\avg{N}$, either no long-lived coexistence (with probability $1-\eta$) and fixation of $R$ or $S$ (with respective probabilities $\phi$ and $1-\phi$), or long-lived coexistence (with probability $\eta$).
-In practice, Eqs.~\eqref{eq:overallfixationprobability} and \eqref{eq:coexistenceprobability} have been used for relatively small systems whereas an equivalent, but more efficient, method was used for large systems, see Sec.~SM3 in \cite{SM}.
+In practice, Eqs.~\eqref{eq:overallfixationprobability} and \eqref{eq:coexistenceprobability} have been used for relatively small systems whereas an equivalent, but more efficient, method was used for large systems, see Sec.~SM4 the appendix.

-The comparison of the top and bottom rows of Fig.~\ref{fig:rgb_nu_K} shows that the theoretical RGB diagrams quantitatively reproduce the features of those obtained from simulations.
+The comparison of the top and bottom rows of Fig.~\ref{fig:rgb_nu_K} shows that the theoretical RGB {(greyscale)} diagrams quantitatively reproduce the features of those obtained from simulations.
 In general, we find that coexistence regions are brighter in diagrams obtained from $N$-PDMP based approximation than in those stemming from simulations.
-This difference stems from former ignoring demographic fluctuations which slightly broaden the crossover (magenta and faint green) regimes in the latter.
+This difference stems from former ignoring demographic fluctuations which slightly broaden the crossover (magenta {(dark grey)} and faint green {(faint light grey)}) regimes in the latter.

 The regions of Fig.~\ref{fig:rgb_nu_K} where $|\delta_T|\to 1$ are characterised by dominance of one of the strains, and essentially reduces to the model studied in \cite{wienand_evolution_2017,wienand_eco-evolutionary_2018,taitelbaum_population_2020}, and we can therefore focus on characterising the coexistence phase.